LanternD/en.dlyang.me/_posts/2019-11-11-adding-c-c++-code-auto-completion-to-an-stm32-project.md

     > Using a system-installed Clang is NOT recommended.
 Using `cquery` with a modified or earlier release of Clang will lead to bugs and errors when using `cquery`.

     Source: [Build Cquery](https://github.com/cquery-project/cquery/wiki/Building-cquery#cquery-cmake-options) (Since `ccls` forks from `cquery`, they may agree on the same statement here).
 See also: [Choosing `Clang+LLVM` - Build ccls](https://github.com/MaskRay/ccls/wiki/Build#choosing-clangllvm)

+    BUT, WAIT, they are already installed to the system in the "Prerequisites" step!
+Yep, that's for `master` branch and tag-based backends.
+You don't need that for `ccls` and `cquery`.

 2. Mac OS